Travel

 When Lani Gobaleza first met Amy Truong in Japan, she noticed Truong seemed to always have tea around.
 “It was just consistently there in the background,” says Gobaleza.
 Whenever they met up, “we would go to a cafe and get tea, or go to a little teahouse.”

 The two became friends in Yokohama while attending an international studies program at Meiji Gakuin University during their junior year of college in 2010.
 “I was a little bit shy,” says Truong, recalling that she’d offer tea to her peers to get to know them better.
-“Everyone else was going out to the clubs,” she remembers with a laugh.
+“Everyone else was going out to the clubs,” she adds with a laugh.
 “I decided just to stay in and try to live more, like, day-to-day life in Japan.
 I think Lani also had similar values.”
 Amidst the delicate fragrance of cherry blossoms permeating the air during sakura season, the quietude and simple pleasure of sharing a pot of tea allowed them to bond over the newness of their surroundings.

 This theme that defined the early months of their relationship led them, seven years later, to co-found PARU Tea, a San Diego shop purveying specialty loose-leaf and matcha varieties from around the world, with an emphasis on the lesser-known, sustainably grown teas of Southeast Asia.
 The now-married couple works closely with small producers, many of whom operate family-run farms, to import their leaves for PARU’s two shops in La Jolla and Point Loma, California.